WhiskeySockets/Baileys/README.md

 ## Implementing a Data Store

-As mentioned earlier, Baileys does not come with a defacto storage for chats, contacts, messages.
+Baileys does not come with a defacto storage for chats, contacts, or messages.
 However, a simple in-memory implementation has been provided.
-The store listens for chat updates, new messages, message updates etc. to always have an up to date version of the data.
+The store listens for chat updates, new messages, message updates, etc., to always have an up-to-date version of the data.

 It can be used as follows: